uptimeDBA/cockroach-vb-single/cockroach-vb-single/cockroach-vb-single_uninstall.md

 ## Remove the cockroach-vb-single directory.

-1. Delete the `cockroach-vb-single` directory and all it's contents.
+1. Delete the `cockroach-vb-single` directory and all its contents.

-That's everything!